 Flights arriving at EU airports | ✅ Covered |

 These regulations also apply to airlines from Norway, Switzerland, and Iceland.
-This means if you’re traveling with any airline to, within, or from Europe, you probably have these rights.
-It’s helpful to understand these regulations – they exist to help you if issues arise with your flight.
-They guarantee you’re not stranded when your trip arrangements don’t work out.
+This means if you’re flying with any airline within, to, or from Europe, you most likely have these rights.
+It’s helpful to be aware of these laws – they exist to help you if problems occur with your flight.
+They guarantee you’re not abandoned when your travel plans don’t work out.

 When You Are Not Entitled to Compensation

-SkyUp isn’t always responsible when flights are delayed or cancelled.
-Occasionally, events occur that the airline can’t control, like really bad weather or unexpected problems.
+SkyUp isn’t necessarily responsible when flights are delayed or cancelled.
+Occasionally, things happen that the airline has no control over, like extreme weather or unexpected problems.

-When these situations occur, you are unlikely to get any compensation.
-The airline isn’t seen as doing anything wrong when these unexpected issues arise.
+When these things happen, you likely won’t get any compensation.
+The airline is not considered to be doing anything wrong when these unforeseen difficulties occur.